-The Cake, The Icing, The Filling, The Toppings…it’s all good!
+The Mini Vanilla Cake with Berries: The Icing, The Filling, The Toppings…it’s all good!

 This moist little vanilla cake is made with buttermilk, giving it a rich full flavor and body, and the vanilla cream cheese frosting is so amazing it’s hard not to eat most of it straight from the bowl.
 I like to keep the cake ‘semi-naked’ by scraping the icing off the sides a bit.
 Sometimes I frost all three layers and leave it at that.
 Other times I frost them and then spread raspberry jam between the layers for a little added flavor and color.
 Finally, I top with as many berries as I can fit on a tiny cake!